RamadityaK/RamadityaK/README.md

 ### Hi there 👋

 My name is Ramaditya Kotha!
 I am a student at UCLA, expecting to graduate in 2026.
-I study electrical engineering, with a focus on machine learning, control theory, and data acquisition/processing.
+I study electrical engineering, with a focus on machine learning, control theory, and embedded systems.

 ## Current Projects
 - [Bruin Racing Baja](https://github.com/Bruin-Racing-Baja/GROND)